6562680/router/README.md

 // using cache if provided
 // won't remember otherwise
-// using cache if provided
-// won't remember otherwise
 $router->remember(function () use ($router) {
     // you can write your custom builder, surprised?
     $manager = new BlueprintManager();